-In September 2009, based on recommendations of the PRMRWSA and the TAG, Mosaic began sampling water quality at an additional station on Brushy Creek (BCSW-1 at State Road 64).
+In September 2009, based on recommendations of the PRMRWSA and the Technical Advisory Group (TAG), Mosaic began sampling water quality at an additional station on Brushy Creek (BCSW-1 at Post Plant Road).
 Brushy Creek is a tributary to Horse Creek and flows into Horse Creek between the HCSW-1 and HCSW-2 sampling stations.

-This additional station was added for comparison purposes, and will not be evaluated against the HCSP trigger levels and exceedances.
-Mosaic does not have a NPDES discharge on Brushy Creek.
+This additional station was added for comparison purposes, and will not be evaluated against the HCSP trigger levels and exceedances and Mosaic does not have a NPDES discharge on Brushy Creek.
+The Brushy Creek location is also not included in the macroinvertebrate or fish sampling components of the program.
 In September 2009, Mosaic also discontinued water quality analysis for FL-PRO, total fatty acids, and total amines based on recommendations made in previous HCSP annual reports.
 Mosaic, PRMRWSA, and the TAG agree that the results for these parameters from 2003-2009 show that these substances are present only occasionally at low concentrations, and are not a cause for concern at this time.

 Table 2.
-2010 Schedule of Water Quality and Biological Sampling Events of the HCSP
+2012 Schedule of Water Quality and Biological Sampling Events of the HCSP